Eugene Genovese: Materialism and Idealism in the History of Negro Slavery in the Americas

 In 1968, Genovese wrote a critical historiography of the major studies of slavery in the Americas from a hemispheric perspective.
 He considered the demand by Marxist anthropologist Marvin Harris in Patterns of Race in the Americas for a materialist alternative to the idealistic framework of historians such as Frank Tannenbaum, Stanley Elkins, and Gilberto Freyre.
 Tannenbaum had first introduced the hemispheric perspective by showing that the current status of blacks in various societies of the Western Hemisphere had roots in the attitude toward the black as a slave, which reflected the total religious, legal, and moral history of the enslaving whites.
-Tannenbaum ignored the material foundations of slave society, most particularly class relations.
+Tannenbaum, he argued, ignored the material foundations of slave society, most particularly class relations.
 Later students have qualified his perspectives but have worked within the framework of an "idealistic" interpretation.
 Harris, on the other hand, insisted that material conditions determined social relations and necessarily prevailed over counter-tendencies in the historical tradition.
-Harris' work revealed him to be an economic determinist and, as such, ahistorical.
+Harris's work revealed him to be an economic determinist and, as such, Genovese maintained, ahistorical.
 By attempting to construct a materialism that bypassed ideological and psychological elements in the formation of social classes, he passed into a "variant of vulgar Marxism" and offered only soulless mechanism.